mihali/python-simple-cycles/README.md

 This is an algorithm for finding all the simple [cycles][4] in a directed graph.

 This was implemented directly from the 1975 Donald B Johnson [paper][5] "Finding all the elementary circuits of a directed graph" with modificatios so that it didn't depend on the NetworkX data structures (so the algorithm could be used in [IronPython][3]).
+Tarjan's algorithm was modified to a [non-recursive implementation][6].

 [NetworkX][1]'s [original implementation][2]